OmRajpurohit/academic-risk-ai/README.md

-## a mchine learning project which analyses the academic risk of a students
+## a machine learning project which analyses the academic risk of a student